Yiling-Huo/eye-tracking-workshop-slides/_handout/day2.md

 # Sentence processing during reading

-So far we have talked about how individual words are recognized and processed during reading and how this influences eye movements.
-However, to understand a text, recognizing the words is only the first step.
+To understand a text, recognizing the words is only the first step.
 The reader must also analyze the grammatical structure of each sentence and identify each word's place in this structure (*syntactic parsing*), as well as combine the meaning of individual words and phrases to construct a representation of the sentence's overall meaning (*semantic interpretation*).

 In general, syntactic parsing and semantic interpretation are quick and effortless during reading, in fact as readers, we are usually unaware of these processes.
 However, by introducing difficulties in these processes and causing sentence processing to break down, we can get insight into how the sentence processing system works.
 For example, consider (\ref{reduced-relative}):